snehasarkar95/Portugal_Bank_Marketing/README.md

 1. Finding what does the primary analysis of several categorical features reveal.
 2. Exploratory Data Analysis:
-    a.
-Missing Value Analysis
+    * Missing Value Analysis
-    b.
-Label Encoding wherever required
+    * Label Encoding wherever required
-    c.
-Selecting important features based on Random Forest
+    * Selecting important features based on Random Forest
-    d.
-Handling unbalanced data using SMOTE
+    * Handling unbalanced data using SMOTE
-    e.
-Standardize the data using the anyone of the scalers provided by sklearn
+    * Standardize the data using the anyone of the scalers provided by sklearn
 3. Supervised Learning models:
-    a.
-Logistic Regression
+    * Logistic Regression
-    b.
-AdaBoost
+    * AdaBoost
-    c.
-Naïve Bayes
+    * Naïve Bayes
-    d.
-KNN
+    * KNN
-    e.
-SVM
+    * SVM
 4. Tabulating the performance metrics of all the above models to determine which model performs better in predicting if the client will subscribe to term deposit or not.